stefee/euanmarten/README.md

       }
     ]
     ```
 3. Add the image to the `"index"` list in [the `images.json` file](/images.json).
-This is the order in which the images will appear on the home page.
+This is the order in which the images will appear on the home page (aka. index page).
     ```json
     "index": [
       {